oprypin/mkdocs-literate-nav/docs/reference.md

 You can change the indentation just for the extension, but that will not affect MkDocs' rendering.
 If you want to change both at once, install [mdx_truly_sane_lists](https://github.com/radude/mdx_truly_sane_lists) and use it through `markdown_extensions`, instead of this option.
 See example below.

+#### `merge_root`

+*boolean, default `false`*

+If your root documentation level, should be omitted and instead the navigation be hierarchically merged in order of appearance then set this to true.
+If no SUMMARY is present then the chapters are merged in order of occurence from the globbing function.

+This can be useful in combination with monorepo, multirep or similar setups when you want chapters on root-level that several repos / root folders contribute too.

+!!! example "SUMMARY.yml"
+    Please note in this example no title is specified as root titles are discard, and instead subfolders merged when option is active.

+    ```markdown
+    - Repo_1*/
+    - Repo_2*/
+    - Repo_3*/
+    ```

 #### `markdown_extensions`

 *list of mappings, [same as MkDocs](https://www.mkdocs.org/user-guide/configuration/#markdown_extensions)*